zsn2021/HC2RL/README.md

 ## Navigation Tasks

-To facilitate video browsing, the evaluated navigation tasks are summarized as follows:
+The descriptions of the evaluated navigation tasks are summarized as follows:

 | Task | Description |
 |------|-------------|